vdegenne/rollup-plugin-material-all/packages/rollup-plugin-material-all/README.md

 # rollup-plugin-material-all

 Rollup/Vite plugin that imports only the elements needed during runtime.
-That allows you to use `@material/web/all.js` during development so you don't have to bother writing any imports yourself.
+(So you can use `@material/web/all.js` during development and don't have to worry writing imports yourself ✨)

 ## Install